gruns/undent/README.md

   billy@gmail.com.

-Welcome to the family!
-We'd love to hear from you; please email us with any questions you have.
+Welcome to the family.
+We'd love to hear from you; please email us with any questions you have!
 ```

-`undent(s, wrap=False, strip=True)` additionally takes two, optional
+`undent(s, wrap=False, strip=True)` takes two, optional arguments.
-arguments.

 #### wrap